How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 The cutting should also have at least two or three segments, and the end attached to the mother plant should be healthy and free of rot.

-The next step is how to take a cactus cutting.
+The next step to grow cacti, is to take the cutting.

-This can be done with any knife or shears, but it’s best to use sterilized tools to prevent the spread of disease.
+This can be done with any knife or shears and tongs, but it’s best to use sterilized tools to prevent the spread of disease.

 You can sterilize your tools by wiping them with rubbing alcohol or holding them over a flame.